Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2024-12-06-multiplayer-addendum-magic-tournament-rules.markdown

 Commander Format introduces changes to the Deck Construction rules as defined in section 903.5 of the Comprehensive Rules.

-Refer to the official banlist available at: [https://mtgcommander.net/index.php/banned-list/](https://mtgcommander.net/index.php/banned-list/)
+Refer to the official banlist available at [Wizard's of the Coast official website](https://magic.wizards.com/en/banned-restricted-list#commander-banned).

 # *.
 Commander Tournament Rules